Irrelon/emitter/readme.md

 // example this listener will be called with
 // `isEnabled = true` and `id = "1234"`.
 You can pass
 // any number of arguments when calling emit() and
-// they will be recieved in order by your listeners emitter.on("someEvent", (isEnabled, id) => {
+// they will be recieved in the same order by your
-    return;
+// event listeners
+emitter.on("someEvent", (isEnabled, id) => {
+    return "someReturnValue1";
 });

+// Lets register another listener on the same event
+// that returns a slightly different value emitter.on("someEvent", (isEnabled, id) => {
+	return "someReturnValue2";
+});

+// The `results` will contain the return values from
+// all the event listeners registered for the event
+// so in this case ["someReturnValue1", "someReturnValue2"]
-emitter.emit("someEvent", true, "1234");
+const results = emitter.emit("someEvent", true, "1234");
 ```

 ### TypeScript Compatibility